yougotagift-tech/docs/corporate-rewards-API-v0.4.md

 [Version 0.2](https://github.com/YouGotaGift/docs/blob/master/corporate-rewards-API-0.2.md)

 ### Changes
-The goal of RestAPI v0.4 is to support global gifts which requires "redemption_details" for redemption.
+Provided a new field "redemption_details" which will provide redemption details of the ordered gifts to support the brands whose redemption details keeps on changing.

 ### How It Works